 For new students applying to UHM, deadlines vary for each graduate program and the EECB deadline may be different from that of the academic graduate program to which you are applying.
 In addition, some programs only have fall admissions, which would mean that you could only apply to EECB for fall admission.

-The following two documents must be sent by e-mail directly to the EECB program office (firstname.lastname@example.org):
+The following two documents must be sent by e-mail directly to the EECB chair (firstname.lastname@example.org):

 - Letter of interest in EECB

 - A statement expressing interest in EECB (up to 3 pages), including, at a minimum

 - Goals for graduate study in general and graduate study in EECB in particular

 - What you feel you can contribute to EECB